southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in South Carolina

 Choosing to fight the ticket indicates your intention to exercise your right to contest the ticket.
 To pursue this option, you may appear on the date assigned for your hearing at the designated court to enter your plea.
 Afterward, the judge may assign a trial date where you can present your side of the case.
 It is advisable to retain the services of an attorney at this point.
 If you are found Not Guilty at trial, the charges, fines, and associated penalties may be dismissed.
-You may be still liable for court costs.
-If you are found guilty, you may be convicted and liable for fines, penalties and associated court costs.
-Most speeding offenses in South Carolina may result in misdemeanor charges, and if other circumstances arise, a felony charge could accompany them.
+You may still be liable for court costs.
+You may be convicted and liable for fines, penalties, and related court costs if you are found guilty.
+Most speeding offenses in South Carolina may result in misdemeanor charges; if other circumstances arise, a felony charge could accompany them.

-If the offender is a first-timer and is not charged with a violent crime, it might be possible to enroll in a Pre-trial Intervention Program in place of a trial.
-Satisfactory program completion may result in the charges being dismissed and no points being added to your record.
+If the offender is a first-timer and is not charged with a violent crime, enrolling in a Pre-trial Intervention Program might be possible in place of a trial.
+Satisfactory program completion may result in the charges being dismissed and no points added to your record.

-If you are charged with a DUI (Driving under the Influence), in addition to the criminal hearing in court, you may also need to appear for an administrative hearing with the DMV to determine whether you can keep your license.
+Suppose you are charged with a DUI (Driving under the Influence), in addition to the criminal hearing in court.
+In that case, you may also need to appear for an administrative hearing with the DMV to determine whether you can keep your license.

 How Do I Find South Carolina Traffic Court Records?